Dublin: Bus

 Dublin is served by a network of nearly 200 bus routes which cover the city and suburbs.
-The majority of these are provided by Dublin Bus, with a modest number having been transferred to Go Ahead Ireland in 2018.
+The majority of these are provided by Dublin Bus, with a modest number having been transferred to Go Ahead Ireland since 2018.
 A number of smaller companies also operate.
 Fares are generally calculated on a stage system based on distance travelled.
 There are several different levels of fares, which apply on most services.
 A "Real Time Passenger Information" system was introduced at Dublin Bus bus stops in 2012 in which signs relay display the projected time of the next buses' arrival based on its GPS position.
-The National Transport Authority is responsible for integration of bus and rail services in Dublin and has been involved in introducing a pre-paid smart card, called a Leap card, which can be used on all of Dublin's public transport services.
+The National Transport Authority is responsible for integration of bus and rail services in Dublin and has been involved in introducing a pre-paid smart card, called a TFI Leap Card, which can be used on all of Dublin's public transport services.

+The BusConnects programme includes a number of proposed improvements to Dublin's bus network, including new spine and orbital routes.
+The spine routes are intended to increase the frequency of buses along major corridors, and the orbital routes aim to "provide connections between suburbs and town centres, without having to travel into the City Centre".
+In 2022, Dublin Bus began the process of electrifying its fleet with new battery-powered buses, with plans for 85% of Dublin buses to be zero-emission by 2032.

 Cycling

-The 2011 Census showed that 5.9 percent of commuters in Dublin cycled.
-A 2013 report by Dublin City Council on traffic flows crossing the canals in and out of the city found that just under 10% of all traffic was made up of cyclists, representing an increase of 14.1% over 2012 and an 87.2% increase over 2006 levels and is attributed to measures, such as, the Dublinbikes bike rental scheme, the provision of cycle lanes, public awareness campaigns to promote cycling and the introduction of the 30 km/h city centre speed limit.
+The 2011 census indicated that 5.9% of commuters in Dublin cycled.
+A 2013 report by Dublin City Council on traffic flows crossing the canals in and out of the city found that just under 10% of all traffic was made up of cyclists, representing an increase of 14.1% over 2012 and an 87.2% increase over 2006 levels.
+The increase was attributed to measures such as the Dublinbikes bike rental scheme, the provision of cycle lanes, public awareness campaigns to promote cycling and the introduction of the 30 km/h city centre speed limit.

 Dublin City Council began installing cycle lanes and tracks throughout the city in the 1990s, and as of 2012 the city had over 200 km of specific on- and off-road tracks for cyclists.
 In 2011, the city was ranked 9th of major world cities on the Copenhagenize Index of Bicycle-Friendly Cities.
 The same index showed a fall to 15th in 2015, and Dublin was outside the top 20 in 2017.

 Dublinbikes is a self-service bicycle rental scheme which has been in operation in Dublin since 2009.
 Sponsored by JCDecaux and Just Eat, the scheme consists of hundreds of unisex bicycles stationed at 44 terminals throughout the city centre.
 Users must make a subscription for either an annual Long Term Hire Card or purchase a three-day ticket.
 As of 2018, Dublinbikes had over 66,000 long-term subscribers making over 2 million journeys per year.